 When we first met, Al and I both decided that we wanted to create a library.
 It’s taken decades to reach that point, but a few years ago, we finally achieved our aim of having a room that is entirely dedicated to books.

 I estimate that we have over 2000 titles now and we’re still collecting.
-We like to mix our purchases up, regularly paying full price (someone has to fund the publishing industry and bookshops!) but very often finding bargains – particularly as I’m taking a short career break to retrain at the moment.
+We like to mix our purchases up, regularly paying full price (someone has to fund the publishing industry and bookshops!) but very often finding bargains – particularly as I’m freelancing at the moment so don’t have fixed income.
 If you’re prepared to put a bit of work and time in, then you should be able to find great books without shelling out.
-Here’s our top tips:
+Here are our top tips:

 Charity shops (or thrift stores)

 Not always the cheapest, but good for sourcing classics at a lower price and of course, essential for building a vintage collection.
-We try to support indie bookshops wherever we can.
+We try to support indie booksellers whenever we can.
+If you’re starting out, buying used copies can be a really affordable way to add to your book collection, especially for expensive editions such as Folio Society which are generally a third of the price if bought secondhand.

 Competitions and giveaways